WillyIoBrok/CIVmasterLib/README.md

 class ICradio:

-- ICradio supports now also the readout of the Modulation Mode (USB, LSB, CW etc.) in addition ( functions  .getModMode() and .getRxFilter() )
+- ICradio supports now also the readout of the Modulation Mode (USB, LSB, CW etc.) in addition.
+   ( functions  .getModMode() and .getRxFilter() )

 - setting time and date of the radio
 	- ICradio doesn't need the global variables G_time, G_date and G_UTCdelta(to be defined in the main program) any more